CiscoDevNet/terraform-provider-aci/docs/resources/remote_site_id_mappings.md

 Manages ACI Remote Site Id Mappings

   -> This resource should only be used to accomplish multi-site orchestration.
-Manually assigning values to attributes `remote_vrf_pc_tag` and `remote_pc_tag` may lead to unexpected behaviour.
+Assigning values to attribute `remote_vrf_pc_tag` should only be done for object under VRF.

 ## API Information ##